sopra-fs24-group-03/sopra-fs24-group-03-server/Contributions.md

 - Colin Bächtold: Cards are only revealed if there was a standoff between players.
 The winner sent to the frontend has been corrected.
 General Bug fixes and some refactoring. #232 #234
 - Noah Ziegler: Lobby only join/leave when no game is running.
 Fixed major bugs in calculate pots method #231, #233
 ### Week 20.05-24.05
-- Joel Huber:
+- Joel Huber: Joker
-- Cédric Huber:
+- Cédric Huber: Joker
-- Linus Lautenschlager:
+- Linus Lautenschlager: Joker
-- Colin Bächtold:
+- Colin Bächtold: Joker
-- Noah Ziegler:
+- Noah Ziegler: Joker